Lead Opinion

 On October 6, 1971, petitioner, William C. Huddleston, Jr., pawned his wife’s Winchester 30-30-caliber rifle for $25 at a pawnshop in Oxnard, California.
 On the following October 15 and on December 28, he pawned at

 Some weeks later, on February 1, 1972, and on March 10, Huddleston redeemed the weapons.
 In connection with each of the redemptions, the pawnbroker required petitioner to complete Treasury Form 4473, entitled “Firearms Transaction Record.”
-This is a form used in the enforcement of the gun control provision of Title IV of the
+This is a form used in the enforcement of the gun control provision of Title IV of the Omnibus Crime Control and Safe Streets Act of 1968, Pub.
+L. 90-351, 82 Stat.
+225, as amended by the Gun Control Act of 1968, Pub.
+L. 90-618, 82 Stat.
+1213, of which the above-cited 18 U. S. C. § 922 (a) (6) is a part.
+Question 8b of the form is:

 “Have you been convicted in any court of a crime punishable by imprisonment for a term exceeding one year?
-(Note: The actual sentence given by the judge does not matter—a yes answer is necessary if the judge could have given a sentence of more than one year.)”
+(Note: The actual sentence given by the judge does not matter — a yes answer is necessary if the judge could have given a sentence of more than one year.)”

-Huddleston was charged in a three-count indictment with violating
+Huddleston was charged in a three-count indictment with violating 18 U. S. C. §§922 (a) (6) and 924 (a).

 The District Judge found the petitioner guilty on all counts.
 He sentenced Huddleston to three concurrent three-year terms.
 The sentences were suspended, however, except for 20 days to be served on weekends.
 The United States Court of Appeals for the Ninth Circuit, by a divided vote, affirmed the conviction.
-472 F. 2d 592 (1973).
-The dissenting judge agreed that the statute was constitutional as applied, but concluded that what Huddleston did was to “reacquire” the rifles, and that “reacquire” is not necessarily included within the statute‘s term “acquire.”
-Id., at 593.
-We granted certiorari, 411 U. S. 930 (1973), to resolve an existing conflict among the circuits on the issue whether the

 II

-Petitioner‘s assault on the statute under which he was convicted is two pronged.
-First, it is argued that both the statute‘s language and its legislative history indicate that Congress did not intend a pawnshop redemption of a firearm to be an “acquisition” covered by the statute.
-Second, it is said thаt even if Congress did intend a pawnshop redemption to be a covered “acquisition,” the statute is so ambiguous that its construction is controlled by the maxim that ambiguity in a criminal statute is to be resolved in favor of the defendant.
+Petitioner’s assault on the statute under which he was convicted is two pronged.
+First, it is argued that both the statute’s language and its legislative history indicate that Congress did not intend a pawnshop redemption of a firearm to be an “acquisition” covered by the statute.
+Second, it is said that even if Congress did intend a pawnshop redemption to be a covered “acquisition,” the statute is so ambiguous that its construction is controlled by the maxim that ambiguity in a criminal statute is to be resolved in favor of the defendant.

 “(A) any person engaged in the business of selling firearms or ammunition at wholesale or retail, (B) any person engaged in the business of repairing firearms or of making or fitting special barrels, stocks, or trigger mechanisms to firearms, or (C) any person who is a pawnbroker.”
+18 U. S. C. § 921 (a) (11) (emphasis supplied).

 These definitions surely suggest that a “sale or other disposition” of a firearm in a pawnshop is covered by the statute.
 This, of course, does not of itself resolve the question as to exactly what “other disposition” by a pawnbroker is included.
-It should be apparent, however, that if Congress had intended to include only a pawnbroker‘s default sales of pledged or pawned goods, or his wholesale and retail sales of nonpawned goods, and to exclude the redemption of pawned articles, then the explicit inclusion of the pawnbroker in the definition of “dealer” would serve no purpose, since part (A) of the definition, covering wholesale and retail sales, would otherwise reach all such sales.
+It should be apparent, however, that if Congress had intended to include only a pawnbroker’s default sales of pledged or pawned goods, or his wholesale and retail sales of nonpawned goods, and to exclude the redemption of pawned articles, then the explicit inclusion of the pawnbroker in the definition of “dealer” would serve no purpose, since part (A) of the definition, covering wholesale and retail sales, would otherwise reach all such sales.
 United States v.
-Rosen, 352 F. Supp.
-727, 729 (Idaho 1973).
-At oral argument counsel suggested that the specific reference to a pawnbroker might have been intended to include “disposition”
+Rosen,

 There also can be no doubt of Congress' intention to deprive the juvenile, the mentally incompetent, the criminal, and the fugitive of the use of firearms.
 Senator Tydings stated: